 £3 ADVANCE TICKETS"

 When I was younger I refused to eat traditional pancakes.
-I liked scotch pancakes and looked forward to the occasional Sunday evening when my mother would let me and my brothers eat scotch pancakes in front of the telly.
+I liked scotch pancakes and looked forward to the occasional Sunday evening when my mother would let me and my brothers eat scotch pancakes in front of the TV.
 They'd be served on a plate, sopping wet, heaving under the weight of the vegetable spread she'd ladled on them.
 They tasted like comfort and familiarity and maternal love.
 When I went to university, I made proper pancakes for the first time.
 I made pancakes while my friends snorted mephedrone.
 They did not eat the pancakes, which was good because the pancakes weren't good pancakes.
 They were tasteless and sad and ugly.
 I quietly slopped them into the bin and went back to my bedroom.
 That was the last strong memory I have attached to pancakes.
 Pancakes, like conservatories or impressionist paintings, are something I have filed in my mental "I Have No Strong Opinion On This Really" folder.
 Now, though, now pancakes have been defiled and ruined.
 Now pancakes are the reason why I've read the phrase "PANNY PARTY" and now that I know a PANNY PARTY is something that exists I cannot forget that.
 It is there.
 It is permanent.
-As I lay dying, the last words that fall from my cracked, parched lips will be "I never....I....never....went....to...the....PANNY PARTY" and my relatives will carry that burden with them forever.
+As I lay dying, the last words that fall from my cracked, parched lips will be "I never….I….never….went….to…the….PANNY PARTY" and my relatives will carry that burden with them forever.